 3.2.
 Additional Capital Contributions.

 3.2.1.
 If the Members, at any time or from time to time, determine that the Company requires additional Capital Contributions, then each Member shall contribute his share of additional Capital Contributions.
 A Member's share of the additional Capital Contributions shall be obtained by multiplying the Member's Percentage Interest by the total additional Capital Contributions required.
 The total amount of additional Capital Contributions which the Members require to be contributed during the term of this Agreement shall not exceed two thousand dollars ($2,000) in the aggregate.
-Within thirty (30) days after the Members have determined the amount of additional Capital Contribution required, each Member shall pay the Member's share, in cash or by certified check, to the Company.
+Within thirty (30) days after the Members have determined the amount of additional Capital Contribution required, each Member shall pay the Member's share, in cash, by electronic funds or wire transfer, or by certified check, to the Company.

 3.3.
 If any Member fails to make his or her additional Capital Contribution when due, (i) the other Member shall have the option for a period of thirty (30) days to make some or all of the noncontributing Member's additional Capital Contribution in proportion to their relative Percentage Interests or in such other proportion as he may agree, (ii) the Percentage Interests of the Members shall be adjusted to equal the percentage which each Member's total Capital Contributions bears to the total Capital Contributions of all the Members.
 This remedy is in addition to any other remedies allowed by law or this Agreement/Notwithstanding any provision in this Agreement to the contrary, the rights of the Company and the Members under this Section 3.3. shall be the sole and exclusive remedy of the Company, or the Members in the event of a default under Section 3.2.1.